The intercontinental pull mistaken for Liberalism

 Again, yes, liberal values as even I define them remain unevenly distributed, even as they wither away, and are attractive to many who live without them.
 Just let’s not cast them as the main pull factor in geopolitical alignment when there’s hard evidence for another factor.
 At best, the values merit a secondary mention or in direct relation to trade.

 This is not just reflexive critique of American mediaspeak from a newsletter written in the Global South.
 This particular blindspot has tangible effects on the world’s trajectory.
 Starting with how you think the invasion of Ukraine affects an assessment of security threats to Taiwan.
-A deep familiarity with the plain trade numbers would never allow you to liken the motivations of China with Russia’s5.
+A deep familiarity with the plain trade numberswould never allow you to liken the trajectory, circumstances and motivations of China with Russia’s.

 The disconnect between the narrative of abstract values and the economic numbers on the ground is the bulk of the explanation for what Friedman more recently called the “insanity” of “funding both sides of the war”: